 CASA Volunteer Spotlight

-Each month, Child Advocates of Northeast Oklahoma (CANO) spotlights one of our CASA Volunteers who serves as an advocate for abused and neglected children.
-This month’s Spotlight features Amy Ross, who serves as a “voice” for children in foster care in Mayes County.
+Each month, Child Advocates of Northeast Oklahoma (CANO) spotlights one of our CASA volunteers.
+This month’s Spotlight features Sandra Self, who works with children in Rogers County.

-CASA Volunteers, like Amy, are simply people who care about children and who want to ensure every child has a safe and loving home.
-We are grateful for dedication of this working mother of two grown sons and two grandchildren who is giving of her time and talents to serve abused and neglected children in our court system.
-Please join us in thanking this CASA Volunteer for her service to these children.
+CASA Volunteers, like Sandra, are simply people who care about children and who want to ensure every child has a safe and loving home.
+We are grateful for dedication of this volunteer who is giving of her time and talents to serve abused and neglected children in our court system.
+Please join us in thanking Sandra for her service to these children.

 The Dr. Phil Foundation is committed to supporting organizations and programs that build awareness and offer solutions to address the emotional, physical, mental and spiritual needs of children and families.

 Dr. Phil McGraw and his wife, Robin, are the official spokespersons for CASA (Court Appointed Special Advocates).

 “Robin and I are committed to improving the lives of disadvantaged and foster children.”